 For example, if a trader holds $50,000 worth of securities in his portfolio, he can borrow up to 50% of the purchase price of their investments, which is equal to $100,000 worth of securities.
 The house requirement, in such a case, varies from 25% to 50% according to Regulation T.

 However, for most brokerage firms, the requirement can be in the 30% to 50% range.
 If the brokerage’s house requirement is 40% and the value of collateral falls below the mark, the broker will issue a margin call.
-If the decline in the price of stocks causes the value of stocks to fall to $75,000, the brokerage has a house maintenance requirement of 40%, meaning that the level of equity is $25,000 ($75,000 – 50,000).
+If the decline in the price of stocks causes the value of stocks to fall to $75,000, the level of equity becomes $25,000 ($75,000 – 50,000).

-With a margin requirement of 40%, the trader requires $30,000 ($75,000 * 40%) equity.
-It means that the trader’s equity is below the house margin requirement by $5,000.
-Therefore, the trader will get a margin call for the $5,000.
+With the brokerage margin requirement of 40%, the trader needs to have $30,000 ($75,000 * 40%) equity in the account.
+This means that the trader’s equity is below the house margin requirement by $5,000, and will get a margin call for the $5,000.
 The trader can either deposit additional cash to boost their collateral or sell part of their shares to pay the margin.